 When the pilot light stops working you do not have hot water.
 Then you notice.
 A malfunctioning pilot light may be a sign of another problem.
 It could be that it just needs to be lit again.

 There are (4) Key Topics related to this subject.
-(1) Why it is important to 'Follow the Instructions', (2) 'Using an Ingnitor' to light your pilot light, (3) 'Manually Lighting a Pilot Light' and (4) Other pilot light issues like the 'Thermocouple'.
+(1) Why it is important to 'Following the Instructions', (2) 'Using an Ingnitor' to light your pilot light, (3) 'Manually Lighting a Pilot Light' and (4) Other pilot light issues like the 'Thermocouple' or the 'Gas Valve' may need some additional attention.
 Use one of these links to find what you need or read the overview below.

 Don't they have electronic ignition systems that will just light the gas when needed?
 Yes, they do.
 Most gas furnaces have such a system.
 Why don't water heaters?
 They do, but it is a matter of cost.
 A high efficiency hot water heater with electronic ignition will run you a $1,000 or more.
 Whereas, a standard gas model might be as little as $350.